 The best service following experience for the listener is achieved when the broadcaster minimises the timing differences between different bearers, taking into consideration the different coding and decoding delays of the different systems.
 Reliable service following also requires that all the identifiers used are properly allocated in such a way as to make them unique within their respective scope.

-Until DAB/DAB+ coverage has reached sufficient levels in all markets there must be provision for broadcasters to implement service following and linking from DAB-FM / FM-DAB, therefore allowing a seamless listening experience especially for digital radio on the move.
+Until DAB coverage has reached sufficient levels in all markets there needs to be provision for broadcasters to implement service following and linking from DAB-FM / FM-DAB, thereby allowing a seamless listening experience on the move.

-To assist broadcasters and ensure that receiver manufacturers worldwide implement service following correctly, WorldDAB has produced information to support on this process.
+To assist broadcasters and to ensure that receiver manufacturers worldwide implement service following correctly, WorldDAB has produced the following resources: